markvoortmanppu/appliedcomputerscience/pages/github.md

 ## Introduction

 [GitHub](https://github.com/) is an online service that hosts [Git](git) repositories.
 It provides a website to create and browse repositores, make issues, create pull requests, and so on.
-While using [GitHub](https://github.com/) can all be done from the browser, you will also need to learn the basic [git commands](git).
+While using [GitHub](https://github.com/) can all be done from the browser, you will also need to learn the basic [git commands](git) (if you are an Applied Computer Science major).

 ##  Creating an Account